GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 is required, since CAS is a self-hosted application.

 Note that the CAS OAuth plugin only supports CAS V5 and higher.
+Both plain text and JSON responses are supported (see configuration).

 The plugin expects CAS to make several attributes available to it: